-When you drink coffee, the caffeine acts as a stimulant, impacting your stress response, potentially worsening anxiety.
-Caffeine blocks adenosine receptors in your brain, leading to heightened anxiety symptoms.
+When you drink coffee, the caffeine acts as a stimulant, impacting your stress response, potentially worsening anxiety. caffeine blocks adenosine receptors in your brain, leading to heightened anxiety symptoms.
 It affects neurotransmitter release, impacting mood regulation and stress responses.

 Genetic factors play a role in how your body processes caffeine, influencing anxiety susceptibility.
 Higher caffeine doses intensify anxiety symptoms, with over 400 mg per day potentially causing issues.
 Understanding these processes sheds light on how caffeine in coffee can fuel your stress and anxiety.